wazuh/wazuh-documentation/source/learning-wazuh/audit-commands.rst

     .. note::

        Before Wazuh v3.11.0 it was necessary to run `/var/ossec/bin/ossec-makelists` after changing CDB lists.
-After v3.11.0 the lists are complied when the manager is started.
+After v3.11.0 the lists are already compiled when the manager is started.

 3. Now let's add a new rule that uses this list as part of its criteria